 This seminar serves as a survey course that covers concepts and theory of calculus, linear algebra, abstract algebra, number theory, analysis, and topology.
-Conceptual problems will be discussed and assigned to improve problem-
+Conceptual problems will be discussed and assigned to improve problemsolving skills.
+Grade Type: Letter Grade

 Prerequisite(s): MAT 313 and Senior status